Bedford Sixth Form

-The Bedford Sixth Form (BSF) is a state sixth form located in the centre of Bedford, Bedfordshire, England.
+The Bedford Sixth Form (BSF or TBSF) is a state sixth form located in the centre of Bedford, Bedfordshire, England.
 It is the only institution in Bedford solely dedicated to sixth form choices and, unlike most other sixth forms in England, it is not part of a secondary school.
 The institution offers a range of GCSEs, A-Levels and Technical Diplomas to 16- to 18-year-olds.

 History

 The Bedford Sixth Form opened in September 2012.
 Part of Bedford College, the sixth form centre derives from the college's existing sixth form provision.
 A-Levels and Technical Diplomas were previously offered at the college's main site.
 In the summer of 2012, Bedford College leased the old Bedford High School site on Bromham Road, after the school had closed.
 The Bedford Sixth Form has operated from the site ever since.

 In March 2014, Bedford College purchased the site including the old main school buildings, Trinity Church, and the Sports and Performing Arts (SPA) complex from owners, the Harpur Trust.